gaggioaxel/OoM-Thesis/README.md

-# Master's Thesis Project - [Your Thesis Title]
+# Master's Thesis Project - Origin of Movement

-Welcome to the repository for my master's thesis project, [Your Thesis Title].
+Welcome to the repository for my master's thesis project:

+"A comparative analysis across algorithmic, machine learning, and visual paradigms for the automatic detection of the perceived origin of full-body human movement"

 This project is organized into the following folders:

 ## code